Florida Manatees Or Sea Cows Are Sweet, Gentle, Endangered Giants

 State Archives of Florida, Florida Memory

-Even though these creatures are protected by law, they still fall victim to a variety of tragedies.
+Unfortunately there are many reasons why the sea cow is endangered.
+Even though these Florida mammals are protected by law, they still fall victim to a variety of tragedies.

 The most common form of injury they encounter is contact with boats and propellers.
-Throughout the Florida Keys, Charlie Manatee warning signs are posted, cautioning boaters to be careful as they maneuver through water where they are known to live.
+Throughout the Florida Keys, Charlie Manatee warning signs are posted, cautioning boaters to be careful as they maneuver through water where sea cows are known to live.

-Despite their large size, these creatures are relatively delicate and are adversely affected by a variety of other conditions which can have strong negative impact on their survival.
+Despite their large size, sea cows are relatively delicate and are adversely affected by a variety of other conditions which can have strong negative impact on their survival.

 They're not capable of withstanding cold temperatures and the two severe cold snaps of 2001 - 2002 and 2010 were hard on them.

-Hotter water temperatures also are a problem as this causes algae to increase, forming red tide which is toxic to them.
+Hotter water temperatures also are a problem as this causes algae to increase, forming red tide which is toxic to sea cows.

 State Archives of Florida, Florida Memory, Dr. David E. LaHart Collection

-Disease, and flood control gates which crush them, are other challenges they face.
-Factor in a slow maturity rate of about 5 years, a long gestation period of about 1 year, the nursing and caring of a youngster for approximately 2 years, and calves only being born every 2 - 5 years, and you have the recipe for a slow rebound in numbers.
+Disease, and flood control gates which crush sea cows, are other challenges they face.
+Factor in a slow maturity rate of about 5 years, a long gestation period of about 1 year, the nursing and caring of a baby sea cow for approximately 2 years, and calves only being born every 2 - 5 years, and you have the recipe for a slow rebound in numbers.

-Catching a glimpse of these quiet, often elusive creatures, is truly a special event that one always remembers.
+Catching a glimpse of these quiet, often elusive creatures, is truly a special Florida Keys event that one will always remember.

 We were in the Everglades National Park at Flamingo Visitor Center the first time we saw one.
 I'll never forget the excitement we all felt when we heard someone loudly shout, "Manatee, there's a manatee!"
-Everyone in the area raced to the marina and down to the waters edge, in hopes of catching a glimpse of this rare creature.
+Everyone in the area raced to the marina and down to the waters edge, in hopes of catching a glimpse of this endangered species.

-No matter what Christopher Columbus said, they're more beautiful than when painted as mermaids.
-I hope that one day, you too will be able to recall the first time you were lucky enough to catch a glimpse of one these gentle creatures.
+No matter what Christopher Columbus said, the Florida manatee is more beautiful than when painted as mermaids.
+I hope that one day, you too will be able to recall the first time you were lucky enough to catch a glimpse of the sweet and gentle sea cow.